Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsubsection occt_algorithms_8_4_2 Example 2

-Splitting plate by the set of cylinders:
+Splitting a plate by the set of cylinders:

 ~~~~
 # draw script for reproducing: